prashant-kikani/prashant-kikani.github.io/_posts/2019-9-19-happy-life.markdown

 ## A thought on Comparison

 People say, don't compare yourself with others, you'll end up sad.
 That's not true.
 Comparison is not bad.
 Unhealthy comparison is bad.
+Life is inherently <a href="https://prashantkikani.com/blog/unfairness" target="_blank">unfair</a>, but healthy comparison can push us forward.

 Messi is getting better everyday because of Ronaldo; Ronaldo is getting better everyday because of Messi.
 Same is true for Google & Microsoft, Pepsi & Coca-cola, Adidas & Nike.
 They do healthy comparisons.
 If they can do it better why can't we?